PRHLT/htr-contests-exps/ICFHR2016-HTR-Experiment/README.md

 The experiment script is the file run_exp.sh.
 If the script is run directly it might work without problems.
 However, the full execution can take a couple of days and there is a possibility that there is some dependency not included above.
 So it might be better to run the experiment step by step by copy pasting checking that the execution works correctly.

-In the end a RESULTS.txt file would be created that includes the performance measures of the system for the two test sets (38 and 12).
+In the end a RESULTS.txt file would be created that includes the performance measures of the system for the test set.

 # Contact person